jthibault03/tp/docs/UserGuide.md

 Note:
 - The amount must be positive.
-   - The currency must be a valid currency code.
-Consult the list of valid currency codes [here](#currency).
    - The percentage must be between 0 and 100 and the sum of the percentages of all participants must be 100.
    - The payer may not be involved in the bill: i.e the payer may not be in the list of participants.
 - The listed percentages are attributed to the listed users in the order that they appear.
 For example,